koral--/android-gradle-localization-plugin/README.md

 #### (X)HTML tags escaping
 * `tagEscapingStrategy` - default=`IF_TAGS_ABSENT`, defines X(H)TML tag brackets (&lt; and &gt;) escaping strategy
 possible values:
  * `ALWAYS` - brackets are always escaped.
-Eg. "&lt;" in source becomes "&amp;lt;" in output XML
+E.g. "&lt;" in source becomes "&amp;lt;" in output XML
  * `NEVER` - brackets are never escaped.
-Eg. "&lt;" in source is passed without change to output XML
+E.g. "&lt;" in source is passed without change to output XML
  * `IF_TAGS_ABSENT` - Brackets aren't escaped if text contains tags or CDATA section.
-Eg.
+E.g.
    &lt;b&gt;bold&lt;/b&gt; will be passed without change, but "if x&lt;4 then…" becomes "if x&amp;lt;4 then…".
  * `tagEscapingStrategyColumnName` - default=unset (no column), name of the column containing non-default tag escaping strategy, if cell is non-empty then strategy defined there is used instead of global one